hiimlex/leux/README.md

 To upload the CSS styles, you can move the **leux.min.css** from the **node_modules/leux/dist** folder to your project folder and import it in your **index.html** file.

+### To-do

+- implements the rowSpan on grid
+- Documentation of box component

 ## Next steps:
 - [ ] components
 	- [X] Button